-[Coronavirus] Is Russia lying to WHO on coronavirus?
+[Coronavirus] Is Russia lying to WHO on virus data?

 Russia's decrepit healthcare service, especially in small towns, might "have limited the government's ability to really know the exact numbers," he noted.

-But the data was also part of Russian president Vladimir Putin's political calculations, Finkel said.
+But crisis data was also part of Russian president Vladimir Putin's political calculations, Finkel said.

+Putin was using Russia's crisis lockdown to ram through constitutional changes extending his reign, the JHU professor said.

+"But that means that the numbers need to be not too high," Finkel said.

-"Russia has a pretty storied track record of deceiving domestic and foreign audiences and bodies on sensitive issues," he added, citing Russia's propaganda campaign on the MH17 air disaster and its recent Olympic ban for sports doping as examples.
+"Russia has a pretty storied track record of deceiving domestic and foreign audiences and bodies on sensitive issues," he also said, citing Russia's propaganda campaign on the MH17 air disaster and its recent Olympic ban for sports doping as examples.

 JHU compiles data on infections in a "coronavirus centre".